databricks/dbt-databricks/docs/workflow-job-submission.md

 #### Post hooks

 It is possible to add in python hooks by using the `config.workflow_job_config.post_hook_tasks` attribute.
-If there is a cluster defined in `config.job_cluster_config`, that will get pulled into the hook as a new cluster.
-For reusable job clusters or an existing job cluster, you will have to define that in the post hook task definition manually.
+You will need to define the cluster for each task, or use a reusable one from `config.workflow_job_config.job_clusters`.